Am0rphous/Awesome/README.md

   - [Taskbook](https://github.com/klaussinani/taskbook) - Tasks, boards & notes for the command-line habitat.
     - [How to Manage Your Tasks in the Terminal with Taskbook](https://www.maketecheasier.com/manage-tasks-in-terminal-with-taskbook/)
   - [QOwnNotes](https://github.com/pbek/QOwnNotes) - QOwnNotes is a plain-text file notepad and todo-list manager with markdown support and Nextcloud / ownCloud integration.
+  ### Pastebins
+  - [PrivateBin](https://privatebin.info/) - PrivateBin ([github](https://github.com/PrivateBin/PrivateBin))is a minimalist, open source online pastebin where the server has zero knowledge of pasted data.
+Data is encrypted and decrypted in the browser using 256bit AES in Galois Counter mode.

   ### Office Tools
   - [Apache OpenOffice](https://www.openoffice.org/)
   - [Calligra](https://calligra.org/) - Calligra Suite is an office and graphic art suite by KDE.
 It is available for desktop PCs, tablet computers, and smartphones.
 It contains applications for word processing, spreadsheets, presentation, vector graphics, and editing databases.
 [Development](https://invent.kde.org/office/calligra)